itstorque/quhackman/README.md

+# Qu[H]ackMan
+## A Quantum PackMan Game Made @ MIT/iQuHack.

-Used [grantjenks/free-python-games] as a basis for this project's classical pong logic
+Used [grantjenks/free-python-games/packman.py] as a skeleton for this project's classical pong logic.